Partnerships for Success (PFS)

 PFS key projects at the state-level include:

-1) A military veterans survey to assess substance abuse prevalence among this target population;
+1) A military veterans survey to assess substance misuse prevalence among this population;

 2) Development of a mobile application, called "Be the One," to further the environmental prevention strategies at the community-level;